cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 10 * 3 - 1 = 29, matching the number of rows in the metadata table.
 This is very good.

 ## Summary table
-This is a two factor experimental design: developmental stage * tissue.
+This is a two factor experimental design: time point * treatment.
-The major sources of variations are developmental stages, tissues, and replicates.
+The major sources of variations are time point, treatment, and replicates.
 I usually make a summary table to guide my downstream analyses.

 | source | type     | levels   |